-The literature shows that LLLT exhibits long-term effectiveness in overcoming pain and symptoms in patients with MPS [24].
-LLLT has been shown to reduce trigger point sensitivity in patients with MPS and to increase the pressure pain threshold in trigger points [24].
-In agreement with the previous literature, LLLT also lowered pain while raising the pressure pain threshold in the current research.
-However, further studies are now needed on the study.
+The literature shows that LLLT exhibits long-term effectiveness in overcoming pain and symptoms in patients with MPS.
+LLLT has been shown to reduce trigger point sensitivity in patients with MPS and to shown to reduce trigger point sensitivity in patients with MPS and to increase the pressure pain threshold at trigger points.
+In line with the previous literature, LLLT also lowered pain while raising the pressure pain threshold in the current research.
+However, further studies are needed on this issue.

-The trigger point pressure pain threshold in patients with MPS in lower than average. İlbuldu et al. compared LLLT, dry needling, and placebo laser in patients with trigger points in the upper trapezius.
-Those authors reported a significant alteration in rest and activity pain and pain thresholds in the group receiving LLLT treatment compared to the other groups [25].
-Another study investigated pain threshold measurements in the application of ultrasound, Kinesio taping, and placebo ultrasound to trigger points and reported significant decreases in algometry measurements in all three groups after treatment [26].
-Similarly in the present study, pain pressure threshold measurements decreased significantly in the study group compared to the control group.
-We think that LLLT can be applied to trigger points due to it is non-invasive and painless nature, as well as being simple to apply.
-However, we also think that it is important to adopt a comprehensive approach including stretching and relaxation exercises, maintenance of proper posture, and lifestyle changes in order to provide long-term therapeutic efficacy.
-Various parameters associated with dosage, wavelength, duration of treatment, and application sites should be investigated in future studies on the subject.
-Study Limitations
+The trigger point pressure pain threshold in patients with MPS is lower than average.
+Ilbuldu et al. compared LLLT, dry needling, and placebo laser in patients with trigger points in the upper trapezius.
+Those authors reported a significant alteration in rest and activity pain and pain thresholds in the group receiving LLLT treatment compared to the other groups.

+Another study investigated pain threshold measurements with the application of ultrasound, Kinesio taping, and placebo ultrasound on trigger points and they reported significant decreases in algometry measurements in all three groups after treatment.
+Similarly, in the present study, pain pressure threshold measurements decreased significantly in the study group compared to the control group.
+We think that LLLT can be applied to trigger points due to its non-invasive and painless nature, as well as ease of application.
+However, we also think that it is important to adopt a comprehensive approach including stretching and relaxation exercises, the maintenance of proper posture, and lifestyle changes in order to provide long-term therapeutic efficacy.
+Various parameters associated with dosage, wavelength, duration of treatment, and application sites should be investigated in future studies on this subject.